cosmos/interchain-security/docs/README.md

 # Scripts and make commands

-`build_deploy.sh` script builds the documentation output directory for servig static html files.
+`build_deploy.sh` script builds the documentation output directory for serving static HTML files.
 It should be executed on the remote server.

 `build_local.sh` will build the documentation locally by running `npm run build`.
 You can check the built web page by running `npm run serve` after the build command completes.